Saudi Arabia, partners turn down Chinese requests for extra oil

 The research group’s latest China crude report shows Saudi Arabia’s share of Chinese imports dropped to just over 30 percent in May from 36.5 percent in April.

-Saudi Aramco, which was not available for comment, had already reduced contractual supplies to some Japanese and South Korean customers in April.
+Saudi Aramco [SDABO.UL], which was not available for comment, had already reduced contractual supplies to some Japanese and South Korean customers in April.

 The trader with one of China’s big importers said requests for more crude to Kuwait and the United Arab Emirates - Saudi Arabia’s closest partners in the Organization of the Petroleum Exporting Countries (OPEC) - were similarly turned down.